 Reclaim Energy Heat Pump

-Reclaim Energy offers high-quality Australian-made heat pump water heaters.
-Their units have energy efficiency ratings of up to 5-stars, meaning they can cut water heating costs by up to 75% compared to electric storage water heaters.
+Their units have energy efficiency ratings of up to 5 stars, meaning they can cut water heating costs by up to 75% compared to electric storage water heaters.

 Key features of Reclaim Energy heat pumps include:

-- Energy efficiency ratings of up to 5-stars
+- Energy efficiency ratings of up to 5 stars

 - Available in 160L to 340L tank sizes